awsdocs/amazon-cognito-developer-guide/doc_source/identity-pools.md

  If you allow your users to authenticate using public identity providers \(e\.g\.
 Amazon Cognito user pools, Login with Amazon, Sign in with Apple, Facebook, Google\), you can specify your application identifiers in the Amazon Cognito identity pools \(federated identities\) console\.
 This associates the application ID \(provided by the public login provider\) with your identity pool\.

 You can also configure authentication rules for each provider from this page\.
 Each provider allows up to 25 rules\.
 The rules are applied in the order you save for each provider\.
-For more information, see [Role\-Based Access Control](role-based-access-control.md)\.
+For more information, see [Role\-based access control](role-based-access-control.md)\.

 **Warning**
  Changing the application ID to which an identity pool is linked will disable existing users from authenticating with that identity pool\.
-Learn more about [Identity Pools \(Federated Identities\) External Identity Providers](external-identity-providers.md)\.
+Learn more about [Identity pools \(federated identities\) external identity providers](external-identity-providers.md)\.

 Choose **Manage Identity Pools** from the [Amazon Cognito console](https://console.aws.amazon.com/cognito/home):